adon-cloudcannon/landing-page-test/src/collections/ssg-pages/next-js.md

                 - _bookshop_name: simple/text-block
                   content:
                     text_markdown: >-
-                      Everything you need for content management, all on one platform.
-Let your team build new pages, edit them visually, and host the best performing sites on the web with the help of the CloudCannon CMS for Hugo.&nbsp;
+                      CloudCannon gives you everything you need to create and manage your content, all on one platform.
+Build and host the best performing sites on the web with the help of our CMS for Next.js.
                   styles:
                     desktop:
                       text_alignment: